On New Year's Eve, The Founder Of The #MeToo Movement Brought These Survivors On Stage With Her

 #MeToo movement founder, Tarana Burke, made news as she rang in the new year on stage in Times Square.
-Burke had the honor of pushing the button for the ball drop, which she stated was a "fitting way to honor the Me Too movement as we close a historic year and set our intentions for 2018."
+Burke had the honour of pushing the button for the ball drop, which she stated was a "fitting way to honour the Me Too movement as we close a historic year and set our intentions for 2018."

 But viewers took note that Burke wasn't alone on stage this New Year's Eve.
-Burke took to Twitter to highlight the women that joined her in honoring the #MeToo movement.
+Burke took to Twitter to highlight the women that joined her in honouring the #MeToo movement.

 Advertisement